-Students who wish to be considered for admission into the ADN program must submit evidence of meeting all qualification requirements as outlined in this Nursing Information Packet.
+Students who wish to be considered for admission into the ADN program must submit evidence of meeting all qualification requirements as outlined in this Nursing Information Packet by April 30, 2021, for Fall 2021 admission and November 12, 2021, for Spring 2022 admission.
 A maximum of 108 students will be accepted to begin ADN courses Fall and Spring semesters.
 It is the applicant's responsibility to ensure that admission requirements are satisfied.
+The pre-health Academic Advisor will verify that the student has met the requirements for application and the student will then submit the application online.